Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 Optimized skeletons require an initialization step.
-This typically happens in `MotionHistoryUpdateSystem`, but if the entity was instantiated after this point in the frame, you may need to initialize the entity manually via the `ForceInitialize()` method.
+This typically happens in `MotionHistoryUpdateSystem`, but if the entity was instantiated after this point in the frame (sometime during SimulationSystemGroup), you may need to initialize the entity manually via the `ForceInitialize()` method.

 An optimized skeleton can either be in a synced or unsynced state.
 Accessing `rawLocalTransformsRW`, sampling poses from skeleton clips (more on that in a